-The Drug Enforcement Administration (DEA) approved using petitioner Sosa and other Mexican nationals to abduct respondent Alvarez-Machain (Alvarez), also a Mexican national, from Mexico to stand trial in the United States for a DEA agent's torture and murder.
-After his acquittal, Alvarez sued the United States for false arrest under the Federal Tort Claims Act (FTCA), which waives sovereign immunity in suits "for . . . personal injury . . . caused by the negligent or wrongful act or omission of any [Government] employee while acting within the scope of his office or employment.”
-Alvarez also sued Sosa for violating the law of nations under the Alien Tort statute (ATS), a 1789 law giving district courts "original jurisdiction of any civil action by an alien for a tort only, committed in violation of the law of nations.”
+The Drug Enforcement Administration ("DEA") approved using petitioner Sosa and other Mexican nationals to abduct respondent Alvarez-Machain ("Alvarez"), also a Mexican national, from Mexico to stand trial in the United States for a DEA agent's torture and murder.
+Alvarez was acquitted, and after his acquittal he sued the United States for false arrest under the Federal Tort Claims Act ("FTCA"), which waives sovereign immunity in suits "for . . . personal injury . . . caused by the negligent or wrongful act or omission of any [Government] employee while acting within the scope of his office or employment."
+Alvarez also sued Sosa for violating the law of nations under the Alien Tort Statute ("ATS"), a 1789 law giving district courts "original jurisdiction of any civil action by an alien for a tort only, committed in violation of the law of nations."
 The District Court dismissed the FTCA claim, but awarded Alvarez summary judgment and damages on the ATS claim.
-On appeal, the Ninth Circuit affirmed the ATS judgment, but reversed the FTCA claim's dismissal.
+On appeal, the Ninth Circuit affirmed the ATS judgment, but reversed the dismissal of FTCA claim.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.